bkranendonk/OpenStack-Docs/_posts/volume/2024-02-28-resize-volume.md

 Volumes are a great way to store data for your instances.
 However, sometimes you may need to resize a volume to add more space.
 This article will guide you through the process of resizing a volume within OpenStack and resizing the filesystem within the instance (server).
+For most OpenStack environments, a live extend is possible.

 ## Using the OpenStack Dashboard
 To resize a volume using the OpenStack Dashboard, please follow these steps: